lightning/bolts/03-transactions.md

     <remote_sig>

 Otherwise, this output is a simple P2WPKH to `remotepubkey`.
+Note: the remote's commitment transaction uses your `localpubkey` for their
+`to_remote` output to yourself.

 #### `to_local_anchor` and `to_remote_anchor` Output (option_anchors)